 What happens if the courier misplaces my parcel?

-In the unlikely event of your parcel being lost by the courier will be responsible for making enquires and claims for the lost items.
+In the unlikely event of your parcel being lost by the courier we will primarily be responsible for making enquires and claims for the lost items.
 This means that once the courier classes a parcel as lost, we can process a replacement or refund immediately.
 This can take up to 15 working days but is usually much quicker.
 Please contact us if your parcel has not arrived within the expected delivery time.

 What happens if my parcel is damaged?